Boomatisch/Re-Release-Polspeak/README.md

 ***Support***

-If you want any Support write here in the Comment Section below or creat an Issue ;) I'll give my best to hlep you :)
+If you want any Support write here in the Comment Section below or creat an Issue ;) I'll give my best to help you :)